-The hemp plant, domesticated 6000 years ago in China, produces more than 400 organic compounds.
-The two main groups of molecules with bioactive properties found in hemp are terpenes and cannabinoids - CBD being a molecule of the latter.
+The hemp plant, domesticated over 6,000 years ago in China, produces more than 400 organic compounds.
+The two main groups of molecules with bioactive properties found in hemp are terpenes and cannabinoids—CBD pertains to the latter category.

-Cannabinoids are compounds that can influence functioning of the human nervous system.
-The hemp plant biosynthesizes more than 60 of them.
-The major cannabinoids are THC, CBD, CBG and they differ in their chemical structure and action.
+Cannabinoids are compounds that influence the human nervous system via the endocannabinoid system (ECS).
+The hemp plant features dozens of cannabinoids, with THC, CBD, and CBG being the most common.
+They differ in their chemical structure and effects.

 The human nervous system contains a large number of receptors.
 Receptors are like mobile telephone masts transmitting signals.
-But if a mobile mast accepts an electromagnetic wave as a signal, receptors use specific molecules to transmit messages.
+A mobile mast accepts an electromagnetic wave as a signal, while receptors use specific molecules to transmit messages.

-One of the receptor systems is the so-called endocannabinoid system (ECS).
-ECS receptors are located in the human brain and in the peripheral nervous system – spinal cord and nerves.
-In the brain, the receptors reside in areas responsible for perception, concentration, memory and movement.
+One such receptor system is the endocannabinoid system (ECS).
+ECS receptors are located in the human brain and in the peripheral nervous system—spinal cord and nerves—among other locations.
+In the brain, the receptors reside in areas responsible for perception, concentration, memory, and movement.
 That’s why the ECS is involved in the regulation of many physiological processes including the feeling of pain, mood, and appetite.
-Interestingly, the ECS is also a part of in neural system response to physical excise.
-“Runner's high” is caused by ECS action.

-The wild Cannabis sativa plants produce a smorgasbord of organic compounds with THC and CBD among them.
+Wild or landrace Cannabis sativa plants are sources of a variety of organic compounds, with THC and CBD among them.
 Just as other domesticated plants were selected to produce specific molecules in high quantities, Cannabis sativa has been selectively bred for different purposes.
-As a result of breeding, the original plant has been split into distinct cultivars with different qualities (think Brussel sprouts and cauliflower originated from wild brassica).
-Current “cannabis” cultivars focused on producing as much as possible of THC to the detriment of other useful compounds.
-On the other hand, “hemp” cultivars focused on the industrial use and bred it to produce high quantities of CBD at the detriment of THC.
+As a result, the original plant has been split into distinct cultivars with different qualities.
+Hemp has been bred for industrial use and to produce high levels of CBD and trace amounts of THC.

-Cannabinoids THC and CBD are closely related to plant-derived compounds terpenoids such as menthol, camphor, and curcuminoids from in turmeric and mustard seed.
-Terpenoids are a large class of organic molecules used extensively in traditional cuisine because of their aromatic qualities.
+THC and CBD are closely related to plant-derived compounds called terpenes and terpenoids (terpenes denatured by oxygen), such as limonene and menthol, and curcuminoids found in turmeric and mustard seeds.
+Terpenes are a large class of organic molecules used extensively in traditional cuisine for their aromatic qualities.
 They also play a prominent role in traditional herbal remedies.

 THC and CBD are produced in the same biosynthesis pathway.
 In other words, they have the same precursor molecule, cannabigerolic acid, CBGA.
-When the precursor is available, an enzyme, THCS synthase makes an extra ether link and converts CBGA into THCA that after decarboxylation converts to THC.
-In the parallel pathway, CBDA synthase converts CBGA into CBD precursor, CBDA.
+When the precursor is available, an enzyme, CBDA synthase, makes an extra ether link and converts CBGA into CBDA.
+Following decarboxylation, this converts to active CBD.
+In the parallel pathway, THCA synthase converts CBGA into THC precursor, THCA.